ldmweb/SQA_final_assignment/DOC.md

 coverage run -m pytest tests.py
 ```

-once the tests ran, use the following command to report on the result of the coverage for our **main.py** file:
+once the tests run, use the following command to report on the result of the coverage for our **main.py** file:

 ```
 coverage report -m main.py